 John F. Kennedy CVA-67

-KENNEDY was originally designated as CVA 67, attack aircraft carrier.
+KENNEDY was originally designated as CVA 67, an attack aircraft carrier.
 In the early 1970s, the classification was changed to CV 67, indicating the ship was capable of supporting anti-submarine warfare aircraft, making it an all-purpose, multi-mission aircraft carrier.

-KENNEDY's maiden voyage was to the Mediterranean sea.
+KENNEDY's maiden voyage was to the Mediterranean Sea.
 She subsequently made another seven deployments to this area of the world through the '70s in response to a deteriorating situation in the Middle East.
 The ship's fourth Mediterranean cruise included her first visit to a North Atlantic port, Edinburgh, Scotland.

 By the mid-'70s, KENNEDY had been upgraded to handle both the F-14 "Tomcat" and the S-3 "Viking."
 KENNEDY underwent her first year-long major overhaul in 1979.
 The ship's ninth deployment, in 1981, was her first to the Indian Ocean.
-KENNEDY transitted the Suez Canal, hosted the first visit aboard a United States ship by a Somali head of state, and achieved its 150,000th arrested landing.
+KENNEDY transited the Suez Canal, hosted the first visit aboard a United States ship by a Somali head of state, and achieved its 150,000th arrested landing.

-In 1982, KENNEDY won an eighth Battle "E" efficiency award and fourth Golden Anchor retention award.
-In 1983, as a result of growing crisis in Beirut, Lebanon, KENNEDY was called upon once again to support efforts that would define the ship's operations into the next year.
-Awards received during that period included a ninth Battle "E," the Silver Anchor Award for Retention, the RADM Flatley Award for Safety and the Battenburg Cup for being the overall best ship in the Atlantic Fleet.
+In 1982, KENNEDY won an eighth Battle "E" efficiency award and a fourth Golden Anchor retention award.
+In 1983, as a result of the growing crisis in Beirut, Lebanon, KENNEDY was called upon once again to support efforts that would define the ship's operations into the next year.
+Awards received during that period included a ninth Battle "E," the Silver Anchor Award for Retention, the RADM Flatley Award for Safety, and the Battenburg Cup for being the overall best ship in the Atlantic Fleet.

 KENNEDY spent the winter of 1984 in drydock for a complex overhaul at the Norfolk Naval Shipyard.
 In 1985, the ship received a fifth Golden Anchor Retention Award and several departmental efficiency awards.
 While in the shipyard, the ship was also awarded the inaugural Department of Defense Phoenix Award, signifying a level of maintenance excellence above all other Department of Defense components worldwide.
 In July 1986, KENNEDY served as the centerpiece for a vast international naval armada during the international Naval Review in honor of the 100th Anniversary and Rededication of the Statue of Liberty.
 KENNEDY departed for the Mediterranean in August 1986 and returned in March 1987.

 After spending the first half of 1990 participating in a variety of exercises, KENNEDY paid visits to New York for Fleet Week '90 and Boston for the Fourth of July.
-In August, with just four days notice, KENNEDY deployed in support of Operation Desert Shield.
+In August, with just four days' notice, KENNEDY deployed in support of Operation Desert Shield.

 KENNEDY entered the Red Sea in September 1990 and became the flagship of the Commander, Red Sea Battle Force.
 On January 16, 1991, aircraft from the ship's Carrier Air Wing THREE began Operation Desert Storm with attacks on Iraqi forces.
 The ship launched 114 strikes and 2,895 sorties, with aircrews of CVW-3 flying 11,263 combat hours and delivering more than 3.5 million pounds of ordnance in the conflict.

-After the cease fire, KENNEDY transited the Suez Canal for the fourth time in seven months and began its journey home.
+After the ceasefire, KENNEDY transited the Suez Canal for the fourth time in seven months and began its journey home.
 KENNEDY arrived in its homeport of Norfolk on March 28, 1991, to the greatest homecoming celebration and outpouring of public support since World War II.

 USS JOHN F. KENNEDY completed a two-year comprehensive overhaul in the Philadelphia Naval Shipyard on September 13, 1995.
 Following the overhaul, KENNEDY moved to its new homeport at the Mayport Naval Station in Mayport, Florida.